Veracruz (city): History

+Viceroyalty of New Spain (1518–1821)

 The Spanish captain Juan de Grijalva, along with Bernal Díaz del Castillo, first arrived in 1518 at the island later known as San Juan de Ulúa.
 The Spanish gave it that name because they landed on the Christian feast of John the Baptist (24 June), and in honor of the captain.
 De Ulúa is derived from the local name for the Aztecs, coluha or acolhua.
 The word for Aztec evolved into Ulúa.

 While Veracruz itself was founded by Hernán Cortés who arrived in 1519, the area at the time was within the jurisdiction of Moctezuma II and his Aztec Empire.
 Cortés and his men landed at the shore opposite the island where Grijalva had moored, which has the pre-Hispanic name of Chalchihuecan.
 Cortés, Francisco de Montejo and Alonso Hernández Puertocarrero founded the settlement, naming it Villa Rica de la Vera Cruz.
 The name Villa Rica (rich village) referred to the gold that was found here and Vera Cruz (True Cross) was added because the Cortés expedition landed on Good Friday, a Christian holy day.
-When Cortés and his soldiers abolished the Aztec despotism and elected a Justicia Mayor and a Capitán General, they created the first city council on the American continent.
+When Cortés and his soldiers abolished the Aztec rulers and elected a Justicia Mayor and a Capitán General, they created the first city council on the American continent.
 The city was the first on mainland America to receive a European coat of arms, which was authorized by Carlos V in Valladolid, Spain, on 4 July 1523.

-The original settlement was moved to what is now known as Antigua, at the mouth of the Huitzilapan (or Antigua River) shortly thereafter.
+The original settlement was moved in 1525 to what is now known as Antigua, at the mouth of the Huitzilapan (or Antigua River) shortly thereafter.
 This separated the city from the port, as ships could not enter the shallow river.
 Ships continued to dock at San Juan de Ulúa, with small boats being used to ferry goods on and off the ships.
-When large-scale smuggling of goods took place to avoid customs officials, the Spanish Crown ordered the settlement returned to its original site to cut down on that traffic.
-Docks and an observation tower were constructed on the island to ensure that goods went through customs officials.

 As in other parts of Mexico, the indigenous peoples suffered from epidemics of European infectious diseases, which decimated the population after contact.
-The Spanish began to import African slaves via the port of Veracruz to work on sugarcane plantations.
+The Portuguese Empire began to import African slaves via the port of Veracruz.
 In the 16th century, the state had more slaves than any other in Mexico.
 Before the slave trade was abolished, Mexico had the second-highest population of African slaves in the Americas, following Brazil.